TekuConcept/math4610/modules/doc/dot_vector.md

 **Usage/Example:**

-Code can be written to find the vector's norm:
+Code can be written to find the vector's dot product:

     auto dot = math4610::dot<double>(
         { 1, 2, 3, 4, 5 },